Markofka007/Markofka007/README.md

 ---

 ## Bio
 My name is Mark and I am a cybersecurity student.
-My dream is to have a career in Penetration Testing or Red Teaming.
-I am also very interested in video game programming and AI development, but I mostly follow news and watch videos regarding these areas of interests.
-If you want to contact me for any reason I can always be reached at markofka@carrotcove.net
+I am pursuing a career in Penetration Testing.
+I am also interested in video game and AI development.
+If you want to contact me for any reason I can always be reached at mark@dread-sec.com.